Palace of Versailles

 The principal feature in this room is Jean Warin's life-size statue of Louis XIV in the costume of a Roman emperor.
 On the ceiling in a gilded oval frame is another painting by Houasse, Venus subjugating the Gods and Powers (1672-1681).
 Optical illusion paintings and sculptures around the ceiling illustrate mythological themes.

-• Image # 2 property of Dennis Jarvis via Wikimedia Commons using the CC-BY-2.0 license.
+• Image # 2 property of Zairon via Wikimedia Commons using the Creative Commons CC BY-SA 4.0 license.

 • All other images are the property of Just Traveling Thru, LLC unless otherwise noted.